Jenish-Patel31/mqtt-gui-receiver/README.md

-# 🖥️ MQTT GUI Receiver with Systemd Autostart
+# 🖥️ MQTT GUI Receiver with Auto-Start

-A Python-based desktop GUI application that receives and visually displays MQTT messages (text and images) in real time.
-Built for edge-device communication using **MQTT**, the system is optimized for use in IoT, surveillance, and remote sensor networks.
-This solution includes a **systemd service** to auto-start the receiver on boot, making it production-ready for Raspberry Pi or other Linux-based environments.
+A Python-based desktop application that receives and displays MQTT messages (text + images) in real time with a simple GUI.
+Optimized for IoT, surveillance, and edge-device communication, the system includes a systemd service to auto-start on boot, making it production-ready for Raspberry Pi and other Linux-based devices.

 ---

 ## 🚀 Project Motivation

-In modern IoT and real-time systems, reliable message delivery with low latency is crucial.
-Whether it’s a surveillance system sending images or a sensor node transmitting readings, **MQTT** (Message Queuing Telemetry Transport) is the protocol of choice due to its lightweight design.
+Modern IoT and real-time systems demand reliable, low-latency data exchange.
+MQTT is lightweight, efficient, and ideal for constrained devices.

-This project was designed to:
+This project was built to:
-- Learn and implement real-time data exchange using MQTT.
+- Implement real-time messaging with MQTT.
-- Build a GUI that visually displays incoming data.
+- Provide a visual GUI for displaying incoming text/images.
-- Make the setup robust by auto-starting it on boot using **systemd**.
+- Ensure robustness with auto-start on boot.
-- Simulate practical use cases like remote image monitoring or alert displays.
+- Support practical use cases such as remote monitoring and smart displays.

 ---